yasufum/dpdk-installer/README.md

 #### 2.1.
 Understand roles

-First of all, edit "hosts" to register IP addresses or hostname under each of roles.

-There are several roles in hosts file.
+There are several roles defined in hosts file.
 Role is a kind of group of installation tasks.
 Each of tasks of the role is listed in "roles/[role_name]/tasks/main.yml".

 ##### (1) common role